HowMuchDoINeed.co logo

 3. Identify Room Use and Features

-Different rooms and features (like French doors or bay windows) affect BTU needs.
+Different rooms and features — think French doors, bay windows, or a bathroom with no extractor — affect BTU needs.
 Bathrooms, for example, often need extra heating.

 4. Use a BTU Multiplier

 A typical multiplier for well-insulated UK homes is 153 for metric or 5 for imperial.
-Adjustments may be needed for poor insulation or large windows.
+Think of this multiplier as the baseline — adjustments may be needed for poor insulation or large windows, just like you'd add a bit more time if you were cooking something from frozen.

 Worked Example: Calculating BTU for a Bedroom